 - vda - VirtIO driver

-Hence you should use the "geom drive list" to get right name for you machine.
+Use the "geom drive list" to get right device name for you machine.

 Clone the disk contents

-Having created GPT disk to copy contents to the next thing is to copy content from old disk to new disk.
+Having created GPT disk, next you need to copy contents from old disk to new disk.

 This can be done with tar or rsync, which you use if personal preference.
 I have successfully used tar with no issues.
-With tar the important thing it is to backup from containing directory not from within the containing directory.
+With tar the important thing it is to backup of the entire containing directory not from within the containing directory.

 The process is: